 Blaming things on the culture can also become a very subtle form of prejudice.
 I have been amazed to see how much is blamed on the Italian character.
 One of the most amusing things to me has been Americans carrying on about the tardiness of Italians.
 But I have observed that it's been the Americans, rather than the Italians, who've been late to appointments with me.

 Three months after we arrived in Italy, we attended the annual interdenominational missionary conference in Florence.
 One evening a veteran missionary from a Calvinistic mission board was eating at our table.
 There, in the dining room of the Hotel Columbus, I was enjoying my spaghetti and waxing eloquent on the advantages of looking at scripture from a Wesleyan holiness perspective.
 Suddenly, he looked me in the eye and said, "And I hope you're not going to impose that on the Italians."

 Well, we don't really intend to "impose" anything on the Italians.
 Rather, the tenor of the Holy Scriptures is that holiness -- including a pure heart -- is the design for life in the kingdom of God.
 It's the lifestyle for which Americans and Italians were both created.

 The desire to establish a holiness church in Italy did not originate with the Roy Fullers or any of the other American missionary families who preceded them.
 The Church of the Nazarene came into being in Italy in 1948 when a man named Alfredo Del Rosso, an Italian captivated by a vision merged some independent holiness groups with the Church of the Nazarene.
-Today, we have no desire to alter the basic nature of the holiness movement which Rev. Del Rosso launched back then.
+Today, we have no desire to alter the basic nature of the holiness movement that Del Rosso launched back then.
 In fact, our missionary policy today reads quite clearly, "The work and manifestations of the Holy Spirit are basically the same in all countries around the world."